Perspectives Language Reference

 move <roleExpression> [to <contextExpression>] Move Move the selected role instances to the current context, or the selected context.
 Notice that both contexts have to have the same type!

-delete context roleType from <context-expression> Delete Delete all selected instances of the context RoleType and the contexts bound by them, from the selected contexts.
+delete context bound to roleType [from <context-expression>] Delete Delete all selected instances of the context RoleType and the contexts bound by them, from the selected contexts.

 bind <binding> to RoleType [in <contextExpression>] Fill To fill a role with another role, use bind (when A fills B, we say that B is bound to A. A is the binding; B is the binder).
 RoleType resolves to the current context or the selected context.
 New instances of RoleType are created as binders.